Marketo lead scoring: The essentials

 A General Automation Platform.

 For fast-growing companies in need of ongoing data automation, a GAP is a key tool.
 A GAP is a low-code, user-friendly platform that transports data from one endpoint to another.
-Like data loaders, GAPs can use API-level connections to mass-edit data in Marketo.
-Unlike data loaders, they don’t come with the hassle of having to manually double-check spreadsheet data or errors.
+GAPs can use API-level connections to mass-edit data in Marketo, and they don’t come with the hassle of having to manually double-check spreadsheet data or errors.

 By automating lead scoring, you can take full control of your lead scoring processes.
 Through powerful automation, you can make changes and capture adjustments in the scoring campaigns in real time and retroactively score older leads with new methodologies.